nikv96/OpenCV-Workshop/README.md

 ## Task 3
 Let us explore drawing functions.
 OpenCV allows you to draw on images with drawing functions.
 The options are lines, circles, rectangles, polygons and texts.

+Exercise - Recreate the Olympics symbol as close as possible!

 ## Task 4
 Let us now explore Image Operations.
 OpenCV-python stores images as numpy arrays.
 These arrays have several properties which turn out to be very useful factors of the images.